 BROWSER TIPS FOR PRODUCTIVITY

 We tend to think of the browsers we use on computers as something that should just work.
-We all know that’s not the reality, as Microsoft’s Internet Explorer, Mozilla’s Firefox ESR (Extended Support Release), Google’s Chrome, and Apple’s Safari all have their own unique quirks and settings.
+We all know that’s not the reality, as Microsoft’s Edge, Mozilla’s Firefox ESR (Extended Support Release), Google’s Chrome, and Apple’s Safari all have their own unique quirks and settings.